-A new refractory epilepsy treatment, containing THC, has been approved for use in the UK for the first time.
+A new refractory epilepsy treatment, containing THC, has been approved for import into the UK for the first time.

-A new cannabis treatment for refractory (or drug-resistant) epilepsy, containing THC, has been approved by the Medicine and Healthcare products Regulatory Agency (MHRA) for prescription for patients in the UK.
+A new cannabis treatment for refractory (or drug-resistant) epilepsy, containing THC, has been approved by the Medicine and Healthcare products Regulatory Agency (MHRA) for import into the UK.

-This is the first time that the UK authorities have approved an an epilepsy treatment that is on a clinical pathway (Phase IIB) containing THC.
+This is the first time that the UK authorities have approved for import an epilepsy treatment containing THC, which is on a clinical pathway (Phase IIB).

 CannEpil+ which is produced by European based MGC Pharmaceuticals, will initially be used to treat 10 patients in the UK who suffer from the condition.

 MGC Pharma will be providing CannEpil+ free of charge to these patients on compassionate grounds for six months.

 Now officially approved for import into the UK, a doctor can issue a prescription for CannEpil+ for both adults and children.

 The approval to import CannEpil+ into the UK is in response to the urgent need of some patients to have access to a clinical product which has demonstrated its efficacy at treating refractory epilepsy, as well as its safety.